aiintelekt/iCRM/README.md

 **Step 1: Download CRM software from github**

-We recommend using git download latest iCRM software. first, make sure you have git client installed on system after that check out the latest build from the GitHub repository.
+We recommend using Git to download the latest CRM software.
+First, make sure you have the Git client installed on your system.
+Then, check out the latest build from the GitHub repository.

 # apt install git